 Details concerning Trade Notifications are determined on the basis of the technical specifications agreed between HEnEx and DESFA.

-The obligations arising for the Participants from the corresponding Trade Notifications which are sent to DESFA, are subject to the provisions of the Network Code of NNGS.
+The obligations arising for the Participants from the corresponding Trade Notifications which are sent to DESFA, are subject to the provisions of the Network Code of NNGS, taking into account the provisions of the subsection 4.2.1 (6).

 Transaction files